A Quick Overview of FLEX

+Making changes is easy, seeing that they move you in the right direction is not so easy.
+FLEX uses several metrics to determine if real improvement has been achieved.
 Progress is guided by two types of metrics.
 The first is how much value is being manifested.
 The second is how well you are improving your development methods.

-The next FLEX course is currently being scheduled in August in southern Orange County, CA. If you want to learn more about FLEX you can take an online course at the Net Objectives University.
-If you want to learn about how to adopt FLEX in your organization please contact the author, Al Shalloway
+If you want to learn about how to adopt FLEX in your organization please contact the author, Al Shalloway.